Blue Lives Matter: Louisiana

-Louisiana passed legislation in May 2016, making it a hate crime to target police officers or firefighters.
+The Blue Lives Matter movement led to a state law in Louisiana (HB953) which made it a hate crime to target police officers, firefighters, and emergency medical service personnel.
+The Louisiana law, passed in May 2016, makes it a hate crime to target police officers or firefighters.
 The legislation, authored by state Representative Lance Harris, was signed into law by Governor John Bel Edwards.
 The law allows for hate crime felonies to carry an additional $5,000 fine or five years in prison, while hate crime misdemeanors to carry an additional $500 fine or six months in prison.